almdudleer/bioinf_fall_project_2020/README.md

 │   └── multiqc_report.html — quality check report
 ├── data — input for the program, needs to be filled manually └── src — source code
-    ├── all_in_one.sh — all the scripts from src/pipeline combined, better not to use
     ├── pipeline — many small scripts with main logic │   ├── genome
     │   │   ├── align.sh